huynguy-db/arcion-docs/content/docs/references/source-prerequisites/Db2.md

 ---
-title: IBM Db2
+title: IBM Db2 MQ
 weight: 1
 bookHidden: false
 ---

-This page describes the requirements for using IBM Db2 as source.
+This page describes the requirements for using IBM Db2 MQ as source.

 ## Permissions
 1. The user should have read access on all the databases, schemas and tables to be replicated.